Applying for Assistance

 2015-16 Returning Student Financial Assistance Information Form.

 In some cases, you will be required to submit additional documents (i.e. copies of Federal IRS Tax Transcript, unemployment documentation, Dependent Student Verification Form).
-If you are required to submit such documents, you will receive further communications from the Office of Financial Assistance.
+If you are required to submit such documents, you will receive further communications from the Office of Financial Aid.

 If requested, receipt of these documents will be required before assistance eligibility is determined.
 If an IRS tax transcript is required, you may be asked to submit the following: